1.8 Strategy meeting/discussion

 Strategy discussions should ideally be face-to-face but telephone discussions (for example, by a conference call or virtual meeting) may be adequate in some circumstances.

 Strategy meetings should be multi-agency as far as possible and should involve all key professionals known to, or involved with, the child and family.
-Local authority children’s social care and the police should always attend.
+Local authority children’s social care, health and the police should always attend.
 Where the child is in hospital, the appropriate clinician should also be included.

 - Initiating a strategy meeting/discussion